camunda/camunda-docs-static/get-started/content/spring/project-setup.md

 ## Add web.xml File for Bootstrapping the Spring Container

 Next, we add a `web.xml` file for bootstrapping the spring container.
 In order to do so, first add a folder named `WEB-INF` to the (preexisting) `src/main/webapp` folder of your Maven project.
-Inside this folder, add a file named `web.xml`:
+Inside the `src/main/webapp/WEB-INF` folder, add a file named `web.xml`:

 ```xml
 <web-app xmlns="http://java.sun.com/xml/ns/javaee" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"